Invest Gulf Free shortlist

 Research guide

-Evidence-based forecast for Dubai real estate in 2026 and 2027 — price outlook, supply pipeline, yield trajectory, risk scenarios, and what investors should position for.
+Evidence-based forecast for Dubai real estate in 2026 and 2027 — price outlook, supply pipeline, yield trajectory, risk scenarios

 Dubai’s property market ran at extraordinary speed between 2021 and 2024.
 Transaction volumes hit 205,000 in 2024 — a record.
 January 2026 alone recorded AED 107.9 billion in registered transactions.
 The question every investor asks now is whether that momentum continues, slows, or reverses — and what position makes sense in 2026 and 2027 given honest analysis of the fundamentals.